onurbagoren/BlenderNeRF/README.md

+(Onur) Changes:
+Add the depth and normal map to be rendered by default.
+This causes a buggy behaviour where N-1 frames get rendered, but the .json accounts for this.
+Added `view_output.py` which requires additional packages to visualize the output.

 # BlenderNeRF

 Whether a VFX artist, a research fellow or a graphics amateur, **BlenderNeRF** is the easiest and fastest way to create synthetic NeRF and Gaussian Splatting datasets within Blender.
 Obtain renders and camera parameters with a single click, while having full user control over the 3D scene and camera!